qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 The left border, from top to bottom: ~, Tab, Esc when tapped and Control when held, and One shot layer 5.

-The right border: Backspace, Delete, quotes, and Right shift.
+The right border: Backspace, Delete, quotes, and Cap locks when tapped and Right shift when held.

 Bottom row, left to right: One shot modifier Left shift, Control, Option, Command, One shot layer 4, Enter, Space, Layer 3 double tap to toggle, Left, Down, Up, and Right.